Chapter 34 BWV 36 Schwingt freudig euch empor

 Perhaps it is intended to suggest a sense of joy at the approach of the Saviour, or a depiction of the marvelling at His presence.
 It may even hark back to the original setting of the second movement from the earlier version, a recitative which speaks of the myriad of pleasures unable to rest within a tender heart.
 The musical imagery is obscure, although it must surely have had some meaning for Bach and, perhaps, his congregations.

 The first musical section tells of the drawing together of bride and groom (Christ and Soul) in the truest of love trysts.
 Bach is at some pains to stress that this is not an immediate process.
-The long melisma and later held note on allgemach----gradually----both make this clear.
-Indeed, underneath the former the hesitant footsteps can clearly be detected in the continuo line.
+The long melisma and later held note on allgemach----gradually----both make this very clear.
+Indeed, underneath the former, the hesitant footsteps can clearly be detected in the continuo line (from bar 50).
 The process may take some time but we are heartened by the knowledge that throughout we are continuously embraced by Christ’s benefice, as suggested by the rippling oboe semi-quaver lines.

 The middle section portrays the sense of enchantment as bride follows groom and the Soul, Jesus.
 But the mood alters little, the text does not allow for it.
 Apart from a little more urgency in the continuo line, the message of a quietly personal mutual attraction and fascination remains undisturbed.